 As discussed, contributing to TSC theory (e.g. Bao et al., 2013; Gu et al., 2013; Oh et al., 2004), this research identifies the understudied mechanisms behind TSC building.
+Membership is a smaller ones.
+Robustness of the MLMs can be found in Appendix 2.

-Membership is a key resource that contributes to the maintenance and development of virtual teams (Wang et al., 2013), and TSC takes membership resource to construct and in turn contributes to the recruitment and maintenance of members.
+key resource that contributes to the maintenance and development of virtual teams (Wang et al., 2013), and TSC takes membership resource to construct and in turn contributes to the recruitment and maintenance of members.
 Based on this premise, this study contributes to understanding the roles of two variables related to membership resource-team size and team fitness-in the mechanisms of TSC building.